Here’s Why Most Advertisement $ Are Wasted!

 Excellent Tests for Your Ad

 If your company has not made any market headway over the past year, the main problem may simply be strategic (what you say and how you say it) not where you advertise!
-Here are 4 more ideas to help you create successful Ads!
+Throwing money at the problem or pointing fingers at sales people is very, very seldom the answer

 1) Write a simple questionnaire and interview potential clients to learn if the Ad will get them to buy your product.